 There are two types of people: People who think Pilates is easy, and people who have actually done Pilates.

-For years women have been embracing Pilates as a training method to improve their core strength and address some of the realities of a post-pregnancy body.

-However, recently Pilates has been recognized more widely as offering benefits to both men and women of all ages and from all backgrounds.
+For years women have been embracing Pilates as a training method to improve their core strength and full-body fitness.
+Recently, the benefits of Pilates for men and women of all ages and backgrounds have been recognized more widely.
 From bricklayers to basketballers, new mothers to muscle-bound gym junkies, Pilates exercises have something to offer everyone.